Cantelli Constrained Policy Optimization: Method

 \section{Method}

-In this section, we present VaR-CPO, a robust algorithm for enforcing Value-at-Risk constraints.
-We first formulate the VaR objective and demonstrate how the one-sided Chebyshev inequality can be used to construct a tractable, differentiable surrogate.
-We then introduce a state-augmentation scheme to estimate the required second-order moments of the cost distribution, before presenting a worst-case constraint violation bound on the resultant update step.
+In this section, we present Canary, a risk-averse, stable algorithm for enforcing Value-at-Risk constraints in an online RL framework.
+We first demonstrate how the Cantelli inequality can be used to construct a tractable, smooth and conservative upper-bound on the probabilistic VaR constraint, before introducing a state-augmentation scheme to estimate the required second-order moments of the cost distribution.
+Finally, we present a worst-case constraint violation bound on the resultant update step.
 Further proofs and derivations can be found in Appendix \ref{app:proofs}.